Monday, April 29, 2019

 This week?
 Let’s just say I’ve been less productive.

 I sit at the computer and go through the motions, but then I notice the birdfeeder outside the window.
 I should tell my husband it’s almost empty again.
 The cardinals are busy.
 I wonder if they have a nest nearby.
 What do cardinal eggs look like?
 I’ll do a Google search.
-There’s a picture.
+Oh, here's a picture.
 I didn’t know cardinal eggs were speckled.
 Fascinating!
 And cardinals often mate for life.
-Here’s an interesting article: "Fun Facts About Cardinals."
+Here’s an interesting article: "Fun Facts about Cardinals."
 It says the cardinal’s life span is about three years.
 Since they don’t migrate, we might see the same birds at our feeder year after year.
 Oh, there’s that pesky squirrel!
 We named him Fat Albert for obvious reasons.

 Okay, back to work.